 - Food Processor

 - 1 ¼ cups all purpose flour divided

-- 6 tbsp cold butter cut into ¼ inch chunks
+- 6 tablespoon cold butter cut into ¼ inch chunks

 - ¼ cup chilled solid vegetable shortening (crisco) cut into 4 pieces

-- Add 1 cup all purpose flour, ½ tsp kosher salt, and 1 tablespoon sugar to the bowl of a food processor and pulse 4-5 times to mix.
+- Add 1 cup all purpose flour, ½ teaspoon kosher salt, and 1 tablespoon sugar to the bowl of a food processor and pulse 4-5 times to mix.